bikashsahoo1636/Crime_InfoHut/README.md

   9. Open a browser and go to URL “http://localhost/crime_infohut/”.

 Special Precautions ::
-  Here, I am assuming your MySQL account username is root as I was using the root account and the password is NULL ,i.e. "".However, if you have some different username or password or both then you have to change it in multiple areas,i.e. all the areas where MySQL connection has been made.Sorry for the inconvenience.
+  Here, I am assuming your MySQL account username is root as I was using the root account and the password is NULL ,i.e. "".However, if you have some different username or password or both then you can change the same in CMS.php which is present inside the Connections folder.

+Thanks A Lot.

 Made by Bikash Sahoo